-A public hearing will be held on July 22, 2021, at BCVWD's Board Room, 560 Magnolia Avenue, Beaumont, CA 92223.
-Board member and public comments and testimony will be taken, and staff will consider all comments and revise the 2020 UWMP, as necessary.
-The final UWMP may be adopted by the Board of Directors through a resolution at a meeting at the BCVWD office held on July 22, 2021.
-The Final 2020 UWMP will be submitted to DWR within 30 days of Board approval.
-The final adopted 2020 UWMP will be available to the public and posted on the District's website within 60 days of submission to DWR.
+A public hearing was held on July 22, 2021, at BCVWD's Board Room, 560 Magnolia Avenue, Beaumont, CA 92223.
+Board member and public comments and testimony were taken, and staff considered all comments and revise the 2020 UWMP, as necessary.
+The City of Beaumont requested a 30 day continuance of the public hearing.
+The Final UWMP was adopted by the Board of Directors through a resolution at a meeting at the BCVWD office held on August 26, 2021.
+The Final 2020 UWMP was submitted to DWR within 30 days of Board approval.
+The Final Adopted 2020 UWMP was made available to the public and posted on the District's website within 30 days of submission to DWR.